oracle/truffleruby/doc/contributor/interop.md

 for `READ` using `Truffle::Interop.read_without_conversion`, and for `UNBOX` using `Truffle::Interop.unbox_without_conversion`.

-`Truffle::Interop.members` converts Java string key names to Ruby strings, so it also has a `Truffle::Interop.members_without_conversion` equivalent.
+`Truffle::Interop.members` converts Java string member names to Ruby strings, so it also has a `Truffle::Interop.members_without_conversion` equivalent.

 A call from Ruby to a foreign language using `NEW`, `EXECUTE`, `INVOKE`, `READ`,